 Several reasons solidify the death benefit as the undisputed decreasing component:

-- But Core Purpose: The policy's entire structure revolves around the death benefit decreasing in lockstep with the debt it protects.
+- Also, Core Purpose: The policy's entire structure revolves around the death benefit decreasing in lockstep with the debt it protects.
 2. Policyholder Control: The policyholder chooses the initial death benefit amount and the policy term length.
-Also, the insurer then calculates the annual reduction rate (usually tied to the debt amortization) to determine the decreasing schedule.
-3. Beneficiary Payout: Upon the insured's death, the beneficiaries receive the current death benefit amount, which is specifically intended to settle the remaining debt balance.
+The insurer then calculates the annual reduction rate (usually tied to the debt amortization) to determine the decreasing schedule.
+That said, 3.
+Beneficiary Payout: Upon the insured's death, the beneficiaries receive the current death benefit amount, which is specifically intended to settle the remaining debt balance.

 - Cost Efficiency: By reducing the death benefit as the debt shrinks, the insurer's risk decreases, allowing for potentially lower premiums compared to a level term policy covering the same initial debt amount for the same term.